Dataprius/api-use-backup-folder-example/README.md

 # Requirements
 1. Have a Dataprius account (https://dataprius.com/en/downloads.html)
 2. Enable your API Keys. (https://dataprius.com/en/api-developers-zone-version-2-0.html)
-3. Configure the script values.
+3. Downloading and installing Node.js and npm.
-4. Downloading and installing Node.js and npm.
+4. Configure the script values.

 # Usage
-1. Configure your API access, source an destination folder.
+1. Configure your API access, source and destination folder.
   You only have to configure the .env file with:
 ```
     DP_CLIENT_ID=your client ID